meika loofs samorzewski

 Reactions to papers on evolution~morality

-This is an organiser page for reading the following papers and chapters and ideas regarded morality in relation to evolution.
+This is an organiser or to-do linkpost page for reading and reacting to the following books, papers, and ideas regarded morality-in-broad-terms in relation to evolution.
 It's a gap I am trying to fill.
-As reactions I won't dig to scholarly into to the intertextual background of the papers, and just say where I differ and why.
-When I get bored or repetitive I stop the…
+As reactions I won't dig too scholarly into to the intertextual background, and just say where I differ and why.
+When I get bored or repetitive I…

 Continue reading...